CactusDev/CactusBot/.github/PULL_REQUEST_TEMPLATE.md

-## What does this add?
+## What does this change?

-## What is the current behaviour?

-## What is the new behaviour?

 ## Does this break anything at all?

 ## Does your code follow the following:

- - [ ] No "swears" in commits, or actual code
+ - [ ] PG-Rating for all commtis and code
- - [ ] Commit messages are descriptive and aren't things like "reitnarosgnrseiont" or "lolhi I made stuff"
+ - [ ] Descriptive commit messages
  - [ ] Did you test your change?
+ - [ ] Does it break anything at all?
+(Even the simplest things like a logging statement count)